Lancia Delta

-The Lancia Delta is a small family car produced by Italian automobile manufacturer Lancia in three generations.
-The first generation (1979-1994) debuted at the 1979 Frankfurt Motor Show, the second generation (1993-1999) debuted at the 1993 Geneva Motor Show, and the third generation (2008-2014) debuted at 2008 Geneva Motor Show.
+The Lancia Delta (stylized Lancia δ) is a small family car produced by Italian automobile manufacturer Lancia in three generations.
+The first generation (1979–1994) debuted at the 1979 Frankfurt Motor Show, the second generation (1993–1999) debuted at the 1993 Geneva Motor Show, and the third generation (2008–2014) debuted at 2008 Geneva Motor Show.

 The first generation Delta dominated the World Rally Championship during the late 1980s and early 1990s.
 The homologation requirements of Group A regulations meant marketing road-going versions of these competition cars — the Lancia Delta HF 4WD and HF Integrale.
 A total of 44,296 Integrales were produced.
+Total production number of the Delta first generation was 478,645 cars.

 First generation

 The first Delta (Tipo 831) was a five-door hatchback, designed by Giorgetto Giugiaro and released in 1979.
 Between 1980 and 1982, it was also sold in Sweden, Denmark and Norway by Saab Automobile, badged as the "Saab-Lancia 600" to replace the retired 96 model.
 The Delta was voted the 1980 European Car of the Year.

 A special Delta HF Integrale version was a four-wheel drive hot hatch with a turbocharged petrol engine.
 Modified versions of the HF dominated the World Rally Championship, scoring 46 victories overall and winning the Constructors' Championship a record six times in a row from 1987 to 1992, in addition to Drivers' Championship titles for Juha Kankkunen (1987 and 1991) and Miki Biasion (1988 and 1989).

-The Lancia Delta S4, which the works team ran immediately prior to the HF 4WD and Integrale models' world championship careers from the season-ending 1985 RAC Rally until the end of the 1986 season, while sharing the same name and appearance, was a Group B race car designed and built specifically for rallying, and was entirely different from the mass-produced consumer versions.
+The Lancia Delta S4, while sharing the same name and appearance, was a purpose-built racecar under Group B regulations, and was entirely different from the mass-produced consumer versions.
+The works team ran the Delta S4 immediately prior to the HF 4WD and Integrale models' world championship careers from the season-ending 1985 RAC Rally until the end of the 1986 season.